jeffh/Fox/docs/source/tutorial.rst

 failure occurs, Fox starts the shrinking process.
 The shrinking behavior is generator-dependent, but generally alters the data towards the "zero" value:

-- For integers, that means moving towards 0 value.
+- For integers, that means moving towards zero.
 - For arrays, each element shrinks as well as the number of elements moves towards zero.